 Yogyakarta is the only Indonesian region to still be ruled by a monarchy, you could personally visit some of the royalty’s residences.
 It also has tons of five-star hotels here that are cheaper compared to Bali, if you want to pamper yourself, this is the perfect place to do so.

-Bali is a must-visit not only for those who want to see temples but for adventurous souls as well.
+Bali is a must-visit not only for those who want to see temples but also for adventurous souls.
 Some of the activities that you could do there besides surfing include cliff jumping, sliding down natural and man-made waterslides, hiking, and diving.

 Jakarta and Bandung for 3 days

 Jakarta is a concrete jungle that depicts an energetic landscape that turns into a stunning night skyline.
-It has tons of rooftop cafes where you could have either a romantic dinner with a special someone or a night out with your friends.
+It has many rooftop cafes where you could have a romantic dinner with a special someone or a night out with your friends.
 It also is a melting pot of people of various cultures, so you’ll get to try out their foods and learn more about their history.

 Things to do in Jakarta